MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-check-in.md

 ## Create automated status rules

 Scorecard authors can automate status updates based on rules that govern that goal or subgoal.
 Rules trigger changes based on value, percentage of target met, date conditions, or a combination of the three, making the rules as versatile as possible.
-These status rules are refreshed every time the data in your scorecard is refreshed in the case of connected goals, and every time a check-in is performed in the case of manual goals.
+For connected goals, these status rules are refreshed every time the data in your scorecard is refreshed.
+For manual goals, they're refreshed every time you perform a check-in.

    :::image type="content" source="media/service-goals-check-in/rule-types.png" alt-text="Showing the different types of status rules including value based, % of target based, and date based.":::